How winning Wholesale Distributors are using technology in 2019

 Smaller wholesalers involved in the report believe technology investments will deliver the greatest value for their business in terms of innovation; customer satisfaction and engagement; streamlining internal processes; and employee engagement.

-The Oxford Economics report also reveals that smaller wholesalers have work to do to harness digital opportunities, with gaps in change management expertise, lack of mature technology and skills at the employee level.
-The reports’ authors write, “Data analytics skills, for example, will be critical to WD firms as they face pressure to translate massive quantities of data produced from connected devices and sensors into meaningful insight in real time.”
+The Oxford Economics report also reveals that smaller wholesalers have work to do to harness digital opportunities, with gaps in change management expertise, a lack of mature technology and skills at the employee level.
+The report’s authors write, “Data analytics skills, for example, will be critical to WD firms as they face pressure to translate massive quantities of data produced from connected devices and sensors into meaningful insight in real-time.”

 “They also must find and develop workers and leaders who can collaborate with other functions, redesign business processes to reflect new technologies, and adapt to the emerging demands of working with intelligent machines.”